 Siblings often feel alone and isolated and some experience bullying because their family is seen as different.
-That’s why we support over 700 brothers and sisters with dedicated sibling groups.
+That’s why we support 1,000 brothers and sisters with dedicated sibling groups.
 These groups contain fun activities and opportunities to explore and share their feelings in a safe environment.
-We run six siblings groups for siblings of life-limited children and bereaved siblings of all ages.
+We run groups for siblings of life-limited children and bereaved siblings of all ages.

-Other groups we run include grandparents’ days (pre and post bereavement), family workshops on how to help siblings and for those new to the service, pamper days and bereaved men’s groups.
+Other groups we run include grandparents’ days, family workshops on how to help siblings and for those new to the service, pamper days and bereaved men’s groups.

 Our team of experienced and fully qualified counsellors, some of whom practise in a voluntary capacity, offer support to the whole family if required.
 Counselling offers the time and space to discuss concerns and consider issues that may prevent you from getting on with your day to day life.
 Counsellors do not make judgements or provide answers, but offer support to help you find your own way forward.